rebrec/dodo-script-manager/Readme.md

 ##### Script Body

+After the declaration of the 2 variables identifying the script name and version, a typical script will look like this :

 ```powershell
 # If needed, uncomment this function to be able to track script execution
 # According to something different than just the computername